 IAS interview is a half-an-hour exercise which can change your life.
-A high score in UPSC interview can sometimes create a difference of more than 100 marks with fellow candidates in just under 30 minutes.
+A high score in a UPSC interview can sometimes create a difference of more than 100 marks with fellow candidates in just under 30 minutes.
 Being the last round, this would give one, an unassailable lead in India’s toughest competition – UPSC Civil Services Exam (CSE).

 Though the final rank list is prepared by taking the sum of UPSC mains marks and interview marks, very often we see that interview high-scorers top the final selection list too.